ashishtele/ashishtele.github.io/_posts/2020-06-19-Refer_this_when_using_pyspark.md

 # Ctrl + Enter: Shortcut to run
 ```

-2. We can convert a SQL dataframe to a Spark dataframe using following command.
+2.We can convert a SQL dataframe to a Spark dataframe using following command.

 ```ruby
 Spark_df = spark.sql("select * from database.table") #OR
 Spark_df = table("table")
 ```
-3. Convert Spark dataframe to SQL dataframe using below command.
+3.Convert Spark dataframe to SQL dataframe using below command.

 ```ruby
 Spark_df.createOrReplaceTempView("SQL_table") #OR
 Spark_df.registerTempTable("SQL_table")
 ```

-4. Convert Spark dataframe to Pandas dataframe:
+4.Convert Spark dataframe to Pandas dataframe:

 ```ruby
 Pandas_df = Spark_df.select("*").toPandas()
 ```

-5. Create a Spark dataframe from a Pandas dataframe:
+5.Create a Spark dataframe from a Pandas dataframe:

 ```ruby
 Spark_df = createDataFrame(Pandas_df)